Heirloom vegetable seeds chosen by gardeners.

 Carrots

-Restrictions: Only grow 1 variety.
+Restrictions: Only grow 1 variety for seed.
 You need to hunt down and pull up any nearby Queen Anne's Lace (= wild carrot).

 Minimum Area: 30 plants minimum, but will give you lots of seed.